One thing can be said for the pin-up pictures: they have always managed to stir controversy.

 Is it mere low-brow mass-production for the plebeians or something worthy of not just academic attention but also appreciation?

-Is it a positive post-Victorian rejection of bodily shame or something that sets largely unattainable standards and make people feel displeased about their own appearance?
+Is it a positive post-Victorian rejection of bodily shame or something that sets largely unattainable standards and makes people feel displeased about their own appearance?

 Is it something that modern third-wave feminism should reject wholeheartedly, or is it something to embrace, tweak and turn into an expression of subversion and female empowerment?

-Opinions vary, and the discussion also tends to take various paths depending on one’s own definition of what actually constitute pin-up pics, as opposed to, for instance, 1980s lad mag centerfolds or Victorian era pornographic sepia photos.
+Opinions vary, and the discussion also tends to take various paths depending on one’s own definition of what actually constitutes pin-up pics, as opposed to, for instance, 1980s lad mag centrefolds or Victorian-era pornographic sepia photos.

 Pin-up pictures are intended for informal display; to be “pinned-up” on a wall, the inside of a locker or similar.
 The term is especially associated with the 20th century, and the term was first attested in English in 1941, even though the concept itself existed much earlier.
 In the United States, the 1940s, 1950s and early 1960s are generally seen as the heydays of the pinup picture.